Beta-Computer/metroinfo-HA/README.md

 ## Troubleshooting
 ### IndexError: list index out of range

-  - Make sure filter bus code is a string for example `filterbuscode = '5'` or set `filterbuscode = 0` if you would like to get the next bus regartless of code.
+  - Make sure filter bus code is a string for example `filterbuscode = '5'`
   - You may get this error if a bus is not scheduled at this stop.

 ### Configuration.yaml Error